The interplay of inertia and elasticity in polymeric flows: Results

-The co-existence of various scaling regimes can be better understood by looking at the dominant energy transfer mechanisms across scales.
-To this end, we compute energy flux contributions from various terms in Eqn.~\ref{NN}~\cite{Note2}.
-The rate of energy transfer from scales $< K$ to those $> K$ can be computed in a normalised form as $ \Pi_{\rm f}(K) + \mathcal{D}_{\rm f}(K) + \mathcal{P}(K) = 1$~\citep{Note2}, where $\Pi_{\rm f}$, $\mathcal{D}_{\rm f}$, and, $\mathcal{P}$ are the (negative) contributions from the non-linear, viscous, and polymeric terms respectively.
+The co-existence of various scaling regimes of the energy spectrum, as discussed in~\cref{sec:Spectra}, can be better understood by looking at the dominant energy transfer mechanisms across scales {(see also~\citet{Casciola2007} for a similar discussion on spectral decomposition with a slightly different approach).} We obtain these dominant contributions from~\cref{NN} by computing its Fourier transform and its complex conjugate,